ArkaRoy-Matlab/PSO_Fourier/readme.txt

 	j. parameter_tunning_population.m - This code for Parameter tuning of particle population.
 Output of the code is shown in Table 3.

-	k. incorrect_density_godavari.m - Produce plots for inversion of depth profile for Godavari basin with incorrect density distribution.
+	k. incorrect_density.m - Produce relative percent error for inversion of depth profile by incorporating 10% of error in density contrasts.

-	l. incorrect_density_sayula.m - Produce plots for inversion of depth profile for Sayula basin with incorrect density distribution.
+	l. forward_prism.m - Produce plots for depth profile of sedimentary basins using stacked prismatic representation.

 	m. example_arbritary_basin - Example code for inversion of any real sedimentary basin using the dedicated function of Fourier_PSO.m.